Last Updated: December 12, 2024

 LLCs in New Mexico present a lot of benefits.
 Let’s chat through some of the perks you might enjoy.

-Taxes are an unavoidable part of running a business, but the nice thing with an LLC is that you can make your tax structure work for you.
+Taxes are an unavoidable part of running a business, but the nice thing about an LLC is that you can make your tax structure work for you.
 By default, you’ll be taxed as a pass-through entity, meaning the business income is only taxed at the personal level, not at the business level.
 This avoids the dreaded double taxation of corporations.

 However, an LLC owner might decide to elect to be taxed like a C corporation or even an S corporation.
 Depending on your unique circumstances, you might actually be able to get tax breaks.
 For example, S corporations sometimes give business owners a lighter self-employment tax burden.
 A C corporation might enjoy tax breaks as well since they can enjoy the fullest range of tax deductions.
-The luxury with an LLC is that you have the choice.
+The luxury of an LLC is that you have the choice.

 We highly recommend chatting with a tax attorney to learn which tax structure might be most advantageous for you.